aosabook/500lines/ci/chapter.rst

 To build a CI system that is fault tolerant and load bearing, in this project, each of these components is its own process.
 This will let each process be independent of each other, and we can run multiple instances of each process.
 This is useful when you have more than one test job that needs to be run at the same time.
 We can then spawn multiple test runners in parallel, allowing us to run as many jobs as needed, and avoid us from accumulating a backlog of queued tests.

 In this project, not only do these components run as separate processes, but they also communicate via sockets, which will let you run each of these processes on separate, networked machines.
-This assigns a unique host/port address to each component.
+This assigns a unique host/port address to each component, and each process will communicate with each other by posting messages at the assigned addresses.
 This design will let us handle hardware failures on the fly by enabling a distributed architecture.
 We can have the observer run on one machine, the test job dispatcher on another, and the test runners on another, and they are all communicating with each other over a network.
 If any of these machines go down, we can schedule a new machine to go up on the network, so the system becomes fail-safe.
 This project does not include auto-recovery code, as that is dependent on your distributed system's architecture, but in real world systems, CI systems are run in a distributed environment like this so they can have failover redundancy (ie: we can fallback to a standby machine if one of the machines a process was running on becomes defunct).

 For the purposes of this project, each of these processes will run locally, and you must kick them off individually.
-Since the processes need to communicate with each other, the dispatcher and the test runner will run locally listening on distinct local ports.
+Since the processes need to communicate with each other, they will run on distinct local ports.

 Files in This Project
 ---------------------